how-to-firebase/tutorials/firebase-cloud-functions/README.md

 You can run the test in this repo by simply installing and running ```jasmine``` at the top-level of the repo.
 Otherwise, you can ```cd functions && yarn test``` to get the same result.
 Note that you'll need to copy ```/functions/config.json.dist``` to ```/functions/config.json``` and edit the file so that it contains your Firebase details.
 I'm not checking my ```service-account.json``` file into source control :)

+### NEXT STEPS

+1. Long-running processes
+2. Cron jobs
+3. All of the new event types